Ghassan-elsman/Crow-Eye/README.md

 ### Our Mission

-Crow-Eye's mission is to put the truth of what happened on a computer into the hands of every person — not just experts.
+Crow-Eye mission is to put the truth of what happened on a computer into the hands of every person — not just experts.
 We believe digital forensics should be accessible to everyone, regardless of technical background.

 **Empowering Everyone**